 Houston Drug Paraphernalia Possession Lawyer

-Drug Paraphernalia Possession Attorney Serving Houston and Nearby Locations
+Drug Paraphernalia Possession Attorney Serving Houston and Surrounding Counties

 If you are arrested for possession of drug paraphernalia in the state of Texas, you could face serious consequences.
 Knowingly or intentionally using or possessing any type of paraphernalia with the intent to use it to plant, cultivate, propagate, grow, harvest, manufacture, compound, convert, or produce any type of drug is illegal.
 Paraphernalia used to prepare, process, analyze, pack, store, or conceal any type of controlled substance is also in clear violation of the Texas Controlled Substances Act.
 The more common items are pipes, rolling papers, cans, and bongs.